-This Poori masala is a delicious hotel style recipe to make the potato masala or gravy that is always enjoyed with poori.
-This dish gets its name poori masala as it is served as a side dish with Poori (Indian fry bread).
-This South Indian potato masala gravy is made with boiled potatoes, lots of onions, spices, lentils and herbs.
-Make this flavorful and tasty potato masala for a comforting weekend breakfast.
+This Poori Masala is a delicious hotel style recipe to make the potato curry or gravy that is always enjoyed with poori.
+This dish gets its name Poori Masala or Puri Curry as it is served as a side dish with Poori (Indian fry bread).
+This South Indian Puri Curry is made with boiled potatoes, lots of onions, spices, lentils and herbs.
+Make this flavorful and tasty dish for a comforting weekend breakfast.

 About Poori Masala

 There are many potato based curries made in the vast Indian cuisine.
-The poori masala is a special and unique potato masala gravy that is mostly served with poori.
+The Poori Masala is a special and unique potato gravy that is mostly served with poori.
 But the gravy is so good that it also tastes great with Dosa or poha dosa, Rava Dosa or even phulka.

 This combination of poori with a potato gravy is very popular all over India.
 While the poori recipe remains the same, the potato gravy takes on different flavors and tastes.